nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Lists the medical history of a patient, including past diagnoses and treatments.
+This command allows you to list the medical history of a patient, including past diagnoses and treatments.

 **Command Format** <br>
 `list-medical-history PATIENT_INDEX`